MerginMaps/docs/src/layer/settingup_forms.md

 The **Value Relation** widget is similar to the [Value Map](#value-map) tool, but the values for the drop-down menu come from another table (e.g. a CSV or another GeoPackage table).

 The advantage of having this widget:
-  - Editing the values in the field: for example, if you have missed a value in your list for the drop-down menu, you can edit the table in Input and add the value.
+  - Editing the values in the field: for example, if you have missed a value in your list for the drop-down menu, you can edit the table in <MobileAppName /> and add the value.
 See [Working with non-spatial tables](./working_with_nonspatial_data.md) section for more information.
   - Searching the values: when you have a large list of values, it will become cumbersome to find the right value.
 With this widget, you will be able to search for values in the list.
   - Selecting multiple values.